selfup/repo-one/README.md

 **Update: 5/4/2015**

     I will be doing stuff in Javascript now :)
-    The folder "javaScriptNotes" will be a journal of sorts I will be taking notes of a recource I am learning from All 'notes' will be taken via vim and pushed in iTerm2
+    The folder "javascriptNotes" will be a journal of sorts I will be taking notes of a recource I am learning from All 'notes' will be taken via vim and pushed in iTerm2